Combined-Computer-Professionals/WebService-Xero/README.md

 ## Getting Started

-This module can now be installed through CPAN using

 This Perl code is in the standard CPAN package format and can be installed using the usual approach:
 ```sh